This doth be a machine-wrought text which may contain errors!

 | Containers | Light, isolated environments for single applications | Docker, Podman |

-Virtualisation is one of the most principal concepts in modern IT operation.
-‘T doth save space, power, and render the managing of services more facile.
+Virtualization is amongst the most paramount concepts in modern IT operations.
+It doth save space, power, and rendereth the management of services more easy.

 To Conjure It Together